Joanna Cherry: Political career

-2015 election to Westminster
+2015–17 Parliament

-In February 2015, she was adopted as the Scottish National Party (SNP) candidate for Edinburgh South West in the May 2015 United Kingdom general election.
-She won the seat, which she then held in the subsequent June 2017 general election although with a reduced majority of just over 1,000 votes, making her seat the most marginal in Edinburgh at the time.
+At the 2015 general election, Cherry was elected to Parliament as MP for Edinburgh South West with 43% of the vote and a majority of 8,135.
 Following her election, Cherry was appointed as the SNP spokesperson for Justice and Home Affairs at Westminster.

 In September 2016, she issued an apology after defending a comedy rap group Witsherface performance at a pro-independence event that had been criticised as homophobic.
 The performance had called Conservative leader Ruth Davidson "Dykey' D" and had portrayed her making her inappropriate comments towards SNP MP Mhairi Black.

 In May 2017, Cherry apologised for telling journalists that a nurse, who had told a TV debate audience she had been unable to survive on her salary and had to use food banks, was suspected to be the wife of a Conservative councillor.
-False claims about Claire Austin were retweeted by other SNP politicians and the nurse experienced online and offline harassment.
+These false claims were retweeted by other SNP politicians, with the nurse experiencing online and offline harassment.